 - every child is a unique child, who is constantly learning and can be resilient, capable, confident and self-assured. - children learn to be strong and independent through positive relationships. - children learn and develop well in enabling environments with teaching and support from adults, who respond to their individual interests and needs and help them to build their learning over time.
 Children benefit from a strong partnership between practitioners and parents and/or carers. - importance of learning and development.
 Children develop and learn at different rates.
+The framework covers the education and care of all children in early years provision, including children with special educational needs and disabilities (SEND).

-(Statutory framework for the early years foundation stage Setting the standards for learning, development and care for children from birth to five, Nov 2024)
+(Statutory framework for the early years foundation stage Setting the standards for learning, development and care for children from birth to five, Sept 2021)